Neural network relief: a pruning algorithm based on neural activity: Related work

 Other algorithms use input data to reduce the number of parameters.
 In \cite{hu2016network} pruning depends on the ratio of zero activations using ReLU function.
 So, the neurons that do not fire frequently enough are eliminated.
 A greedy approach is used for ThiNet \cite{luo2017thinet}, where channels that do not affect the resulting sum in convolutional layers are removed by solving an optimization problem.
 A similar algorithm is used in \cite{he2017channel}, but the optimization problem is solved with LASSO regression for determining ineffective channels.
 The property of convexity and sparsity that ReLU produces provides analytical boundaries for Net-trim \cite{aghasi2017net} by solving a convex optimization problem.
 The game-theoretic approach with Shapley values \cite{ancona2020shapley} demonstrates good performance in a low-data regime, i.e. one-shot pruning without retraining, where neurons within one layer are considered as players in a cooperative game.

 NISP \cite{yu2018nisp} finds the contribution of neurons to the last layer before classification, while iSparse framework \cite{garg2020isparse} trains sparse networks eliminating the connections that do not contribute to the output.
-A pruning strategy where the connections' contribution are based on computing the loss function derivatives was also suggested in \cite{lee2018snip}.
+A pruning strategy where the connections' contribution is based on computing the loss function derivatives was also suggested in \cite{lee2018snip}.

-Additional methods of interest include Bayesian weight pruning \cite{molchanov2017variational} and Bayesian compression \cite{louizos2017bayesian} to prune neurons and aiming at computational efficiency.
+Additional methods of interest include Bayesian weight pruning \cite{molchanov2017variational} and Bayesian compression \cite{louizos2017bayesian} to prune neurons and aim at computational efficiency.
 SSS \cite{huang2018data} introduces a scaling factor and sparsity constraints on this factor to scale neurons' or blocks' outputs.
 Similarly, SNLI \cite{ye2018rethinking} uses ISTA\cite{beck2009fast} to update the scaling parameter in Batch Normalization of convolutional layers to obtain a sparse representation.
 HRank \cite{lin2020hrank} calculates the average rank of feature maps and prunes filters with the lowest ones.
+FSABP \cite{geng2022pruning} finds filters that extract similar information and prunes them.
+As a result, filters that provide diversity in feature maps are retained.
+In the same way, CHIP \cite{sui2021chip} measures correlations between feature maps truncating feature maps with the lowest independence scores.